 Latest news Rise in corporate deals in North America helps offset Europe slump,

-In its quarterly tracker of mergers and acquisitions, or M&A, Ernst & Young
+its quarterly tracker of mergers and acquisitions, or M&A, Ernst

 found that the volume of announced deals in the second quarter rose by 10 percent from the previous three-month period.
 That increase followed four straight quarters of decline.